News about the burgeoning property market continues to dominate the headlines.

 Similarly high rates of capital appreciation in the value of homes in the past year were also recorded in the south east – notably, Adur in West Sussex and the Mole Valley in Surrey.

-New data says private rents falling in real terms
+New data says private rents are falling in real terms

 Despite a surge in the demand for let property and the relative shortage of supply, private rents have fallen in real terms, according to a press release by the National Residential Landlords’ Association (NRLA) on the 14th of July.